AntoineBlaud/EasyRe/README.md

 ## Extra Note:

-Some improvements will come in the next months, like a accurate parent tracing.
+Some improvements will come in the next months, like an accurate parent tracing.